JaqiKal/task-master/README.md

 Following Python packages and/or external imported packages was used:

+* [os](https://www.geeksforgeeks.org/os-module-python-examples/?ref=lbp) - The OS module in Python provides functions for interacting with the operating system.
 * [datetime](https://www.geeksforgeeks.org/python-datetime-module/#python-datetime-module) - Basic date and time type.
 Python Datetime module comes built into Python, so there is no need to install it externally.
 * [gspread](https://pypi.org/project/gspread/) - Google Spreadsheets Python API
 * [PrettyTable](https://pypi.org/project/prettytable/) -  A simple Python library for easily displaying tabular data in a visually appealing ASCII table format